-Well, get ready to dive in because here at What’s On in Wollongong we have put together the best hiking trails around Wollongong & the Illawarra with natural swimming holes.
+Dive into Wollongong’s best waterfalls!
+What’s On in Wollongong‘s waterfall walks around Wollongong & the Illawarra, plus bushwalks with natural swimming holes.
 These are some of the loveliest bushland and coastal walks for all ages and fitness levels – its just a bonus that there is a swim waiting for you at the end!

 Even if you’re not a big swimmer, I always find that being near running water brings so much peace, (especially during the chaotic summer months around Christmas!)
 So, I’ve made sure to include some of the best waterfall walks in the Illawarra.